 Bosque de Aragón was named after conquistador Blas Lopez de Aragón.
 It is approximately 162 hectares (400 acres) in area, which makes it less than half the size of aforementioned Chapultepec.
 However, “BdA” land is mostly one flat, roadless expanse, making it look bigger than it really is.
 The main section consists of several playgrounds, several kilometers of jogging paths, two small ferias, a go-kart track, a large, swan-filled lake, and an open-air sculpture gallery.
 A narrow-gauge tourist train makes frequent circuits of the park on busy weekends, and the sidewalks are lined with fast food vendors.

 The second section consists of just one attraction: Zoológico de San Juan de Aragón.
-“Aragón Zoo” for short, is on par with its Chapultepec rival.
+“Aragón Zoo” is on par with its Chapultepec rival.
 Its older section has small-ish enclosures that are mostly reserved for smaller animals such as the teporingo (a rabbit native to the slopes of Central Mexico’s volcanoes), but the larger, modern section includes a floral garden and large enclosures.
 Like the Chapultepec Zoo, the Aragón Zoo has a herpetarium (reptile house) that charges admission, whereas the rest of the zoo has free entry, like all of Bosque de Aragón itself.
 My first exploration of Bosque de Aragón took place on Easter Sunday, and I was surprised when my stroll led me to this zoo.
 I had no idea of its existence, and my 90-minute zoo visit was a delight.